YuZhengYYDS/verdict_benchmark/MOE_ARCHITECTURE.md

-# Mixture of Experts (MoE) Models for VERDICT Parameter Prediction
+# Mixture of Experts (MoE) Model for VERDICT Parameter Prediction

 ## Overview

-This document describes the Mixture of Experts (MoE) architectures implemented for the VERDICT benchmark.
-Two variants are provided to explore different approaches to expert routing and feature extraction.
+This document describes the Sparse Mixture of Experts (MoE) architecture implemented for the VERDICT benchmark.
+The sparse MoE approach uses selective expert activation to efficiently handle the complex signal-to-parameter mapping in VERDICT diffusion MRI.

 ## Architecture Details

-### 1. MoERegressor (Standard Mixture of Experts)
+### MoERegressor (Sparse Mixture of Experts)

-The `MoERegressor` implements a standard MoE architecture with the following components:
+The `MoERegressor` implements a sparse MoE architecture optimized for VERDICT parameter prediction with the following components:

 #### Components:
 - **Expert Networks**: 8 independent MLP networks, each specializing in different aspects of signal-to-parameter mapping